How to Mail a Check Safely

 Deliver It to a Safe Place

-The first step in mailing a check is to make sure you protect the letter containing your check.
+The first step in ensuring the safest way to send a check through mail is to make sure you protect the letter containing your check.
 To do so, make sure you drop off the letter at a post office or uniformed mail carrier.
 Dropping off your check in your apartment or neighborhood mailbox invites significant risk.
-You can minimize the risk of the blue USPS mailboxes by dropping your check-in before the last daily collection so it doesn’t get left out overnight.
+You can minimize the risk of the blue USPS mailboxes by depositing your check before the last daily collection so it doesn’t get left out overnight.

 Track the Package

-If concerned about regular mail, choose certified mail or other available tracking services.
+If concerned about regular mail, choose certified mail or other services to track mailed checks effectively.
 FedEx and UPS offer similar security measures, but they cost more than US mail.
 If you use anything besides regular mail, it can make things more difficult for your recipient.
-They might have to present and sign for the delivery, or they might have to make a trip to the post office to accept the letter.
+They might have to be present and sign for the delivery, or they might have to make a trip to the post office to accept the letter.

 Restrict the Check

-To require the check to deposit into the correct bank account, write “for deposit only to account of payee” in the endorsement section on the back of your check.
+Restricting payable checks for mail is another effective check mailing security practice.
+To require the check to be deposited into the correct bank account, write “for deposit only to the account of payee” in the endorsement section on the back of your check.
 The restriction will add a layer of security so that bank tellers will vet any check fraud.

 There is still a chance the check will slip through the cracks and wind up in the wrong hands, but the more preventative measures you take, the more likely your check will make it safely to your intended recipient.

 Another way to add some security features to your check is by making your payment appear like a standard letter instead of a package containing a check.
 To disguise your check as a typical letter, fold a thick piece of paper around the check.
-When doing this, account for the added weight with the appropriate postage.
+This effectively disguises the check in a mail envelope.
+However, when doing this, account for the added weight with the appropriate postage.

-Sometimes the things which hurt us the most are the most simple.
+Sometimes, the things that hurt us the most are the most simple.
 Checking the address on your check might seem obvious, but it’s one of the easiest things to overlook.
-Before sending your check off, take a few seconds to make sure all of the details are correct.
+Before sending your check off, take a few seconds to ensure all the details are correct.
 It will save you weeks of stress.

 What If You Lose a Check in the Mail?